Stay in touch.

 Join our mailing list.

-Graphite is one of world’s most versatile manufacturing materials and essential for the production of new and developing technologies, particularly Lithium-ion rechargeable batteries for electric vehicles and power storage, fire retardant building materials and graphene for revolutionary nanotechnologies.
+Graphite is one of world’s most versatile manufacturing materials and essential for the production of new and developing technologies, particularly:

-International Graphite is one of the new generation of manufacturers that will produce secondary graphite products to support both emerging industries and existing graphite markets.
-IG’s Mena plant will be designed for rapid expansion with a diversified product mix that includes:
+International Graphite is a new generation manufacturer that will produce downstream graphite products to support both emerging industries and existing graphite markets.
+IG’s Collie plant will be designed for rapid expansion with a diversified product mix that includes:

 Smartphones, electric cars and 3D printers, along with fuel cells that generate electricity by chemical reaction, are all powered by batteries that use graphite as the anode material.
 It is a giant market and set to grow quickly.
-A Li-on battery to power an electric vehicle typically requires 10 times more graphite than lithium bringing high quality spheroidised graphite into tight supply.
+A Li-ion battery to power an electric vehicle typically requires significantly more graphite than lithium bringing high quality battery anode materials into tight supply.

-As the world searches for renewable energy sources, the real future of graphite may lie in fuel cells which converting chemical energy into electricity using external fuel supplies.
+As the world searches for renewable energy sources, the real future of graphite may lie in fuel cells which convert chemical energy into electricity using external fuel supplies.

 The outlook for graphite is buoyant with market analysts predicting: